Step 1. Are you ready to be a planned giver?

 Refer to SmartyGrants for worksheets, guidelines, policies and processes to help you set up or review a grants program.

 Australian Philanthropic Services inspires and supports effective philanthropy.
 It is an independent not-for-profit organisation that sets up and administers private ancillary funds for individuals and families, and works with professional advisers to help them help their clients do the same.
 It offers a public ancillary fund and works with other interested groups who wish to establish their own public ancillary fund.
-They also provide grant-making support and advice.

 Who is going to help you make a decision on what to fund?